 * U.S. crude inventories fall below 2016 levels

-* China's gasoline demand to slow sharply -BMI (Updates prices)
+* China's gasoline demand to slow sharply - BMI (Updates prices in paragraph 2)

-Energy Information Administration (EIA) data on Wednesday showed that commercial U.S. crude oil stocks <C-STK-T-EIA> have fallen by almost 13 percent from their peaks in March to 466.5 million barrels.
+Energy Information Administration (EIA) data showed commercial U.S. crude stocks <C-STK-T-EIA> have fallen by almost 13 percent from their peaks in March to 466.5 million barrels.
 Stocks are now lower than in 2016.

-"The pace of the declines indicates that the OPEC production cuts are having an effect, although the current oil price suggests that the market is sceptical about the longer-term prospects for rebalancing of the oil market," he added.
+"The pace of the declines indicates that OPEC production cuts are having an effect, although the current oil price suggests that the market is skeptical about the longer-term prospects for rebalancing of the oil market," he added.

-Brent prices are down by almost 12 percent since the start of the cuts in January.
+Brent prices are down almost 12 percent since OPEC and its allies began cutting production in January.

-Oil producers have enjoyed years of rocketing demand, fuelled largely by China's voracious thirst coming from over 2 million new car sales a month.
+Oil producers have enjoyed years of rocketing demand, fueled largely by China's voracious thirst coming from over 2 million new car sales a month.

 But this boom is coming to an end as its vehicle sales slow in a maturing market, and as cars become more efficient and start using alternative fuels.